MrMouse2405/Serene/CONTRIBUTING.md

 Thank you for contributing to our open source project!
 We are always looking for improvments and new features to improve our project.

-Here is a set of guidlines for anyone looking to conbtribute or participate in discussions regarding Serene:
+Here is a set of guidlines for anyone looking to conbtribute to Serene:

-## Community Code of Conduct

-First and foremost we ask for anyone participating in discussions or forums to be respectful to all moderators and other memebers of the Serene Community.
-We want to create a respectful and approachable community that can serve as a guide to anyone looking to use Sere as well as creating the best project possible.

 ## Contributing Guide and Standards

+> If you are looking to resolve an existing issue, add a new feature, or add documentation, please begin by **creating an issue** for the changes you are hoping to make.
+> All proposed changes are expected to be submitted as pull requests and we ask that contributiors preferably reference their pull request in the issue they have created.
+We will review the pull request and will either respond with any concerns or comments we have with the request or merge it with ```Serene:main```.